Symbols of the Confederacy in 21st Century America

 Since the release of Birth of a Nation in 1915, the NAACP has been fighting against symbols that glorify the Confederacy and its “defenders.”
 The NAACP launched a campaign to ban the film racist, propagandistic film and protested President Woodrow Wilson’s decision to screen it at the White House.

 In more recent years, the NAACP held an economic boycott of South Carolina for refusing to take the Confederate flag off of state capitol grounds.
 The fifteen-year boycott came to a close in 2015 when the state legislature finally voted to remove the flag once and for all.

-And, on August 20, 2017, Interim President & CEO Derrick Johnson spoke out condemning Confederate imagery as a symbol of hate that should not be venerated.
+And, on August 20, 2017, President & CEO Derrick Johnson spoke out condemning Confederate imagery as a symbol of hate that should not be venerated.